 For instructions, refer to Installing NVIDIA GPU device drivers.

 If you plan to use node auto-provisioning in your cluster, you must also configure node auto-provisioning with the scopes that allow GKE to install the GPU device drivers for you.
-For instructions, refer to Using node auto-provisioning with GPUs
+For instructions, refer to Using node auto-provisioning with GPUs.

 Verify the GPU resources available on your nodes

-To verify that the number of GPUs visible in your nodes matches the number you specified when you enabled time-sharing, describe your nodes:
+To verify that the number of GPUs visible in your nodes matches the number you specified when you enabled GPU time-sharing, describe your nodes:

 kubectl describe nodes NODE_NAME